Marc-Anderson/autohotkey-text-expander/README.md

 # AutoHotkey-Text-Expander
-A lightweight spreadsheet(CSV,XLSX) based text expander built in AutoHotkey v1.x.
+A lightweight spreadsheet(CSV,XLSX) based text expander built in AutoHotkey

+- A huge thanks to [@kandeeswaran32](https://github.com/kandeeswaran32) for porting the script to AHK v2

 ## What it does
 This text expander allows you to automatically convert short phrases into long blocks of text.
 For example, typing <ate will expand into "AutoHotkey Text Expander" or typing <now will expand into the date and time formatted like this.
 MM/dd/yyyy hh:mm:ss.
 New shortcuts can be added in the hotstrings.xlsx(or csv) file.